UoA-eResearch/tidy-data/episodes/00-intro.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-### Lesson outline

-After this lesson, you will be able to:

-- Apply best practices for organising files in research projects
-- Apply tidy data principles to formatting data tables
-- Identify and address common formatting mistakes
-- Understand approaches for handling dates in spreadsheets
-- Utilise basic quality control features and data manipulation practices
-- Effectively export data from spreadsheet programs

 ### Project Organisation

-Using computers to create, modify, and manage digital files is an essential skill for all researchers.
-Applying best practices to the way you manage research data and files will save you an enormous amount of time, and help you to get from research question to publication with fewer headaches.
-When you need to come back to a project after a couple of months or years you will appreciate navigating clean and tidy files and folders.
-The below principles are a useful starting point.
+Organising digital files into projects and managing them effectively is an essential skill for researchers to have, and yet these skills are seldom taught as part of formal university courses.
+The following list of practices are a useful starting point for you to adapt to your own needs.

 1. Use logical directory and file names.

-Each research project should have it's own project directory (folder), named after the project, containing files organised into a sensible folder hierarchy.
-The level at which projects become separate will be different for each researcher, based on the kinds of projects they work on.
-For example, each discrete set of data resulting in a publication may have it's own project folder, or perhaps each grant has it's own project folder containing the datasets and manuscripts generated from it.
-As a general rule, if two projects share more than half of their files then it might make sense to manage them as a single project.
+Each research project should have it's own project directory (folder) containing files organised into a sensible folder hierarchy.
+Name your project folders in a consistent way and include fields that are useful for you.
+The threshold at which closely-related projects become separate will depend on the kinds of projects you work on and what is a useful way to organise them.
+For example, each discrete set of data resulting in a publication may have it's own project folder, or perhaps each grant has it's own project folder containing the datasets and manuscripts it generates.

-Every project will have different needs, but a suggested set of common subfolders include:
+Every project will have different needs, but using a set of common subfolders means you will always know where certain files live.
+For example:

-- `data`: Keep raw, untouched data files here.
+- `data`: Keep raw, unedited data files here.
 - `results`: Keep cleaned/transformed datasets, figures, and tables here.
 - `docs`: Keep manuscripts, lab notebooks, and other documents here.
-- `src`: Keep source code or script files here.
+- `src`: Keep source files here (code/scripts).

 File names should: